vsoch/vsoch.github.io/_posts/2018/2018-08-16-opensource-art.md

 ---

 What happens when you combine continuous integration, deep learning, and (traditionally) disparate open source communities?
-This is a small project I started on not even a week ago that has resulted in a space of work that I haven't encountered before.
+This is a small project I started not even a week ago to help
+<a href="https://www.natacha.net" target="_blank">@nsoch</a>that has resulted
+in a new kind of multi-faceted work.
 It's a bit rough around the edges, but I'd like to present the basic concept to inspire your own thinking, and because it's really cool.
 Today I want to talk about Open Source Art.